maxivak/template-docker-chef-provisioning/readme.md

-# Create a new container
+# Create and run a new container

 * edit `config/config.json` with settings for the container
+* edit `container.rb` for additional settings for running Docker container

 * run on Workstation to create a container named 'nginx':
 ```